petermekhaeil/petermekhaeil.com/src/posts/page-speed-comparison-singapore-commerce.md

 ![](/images/uploads/sg-commerce-circleslife-image-requests.png)

 This section of the requests stood out the most.
-The images on this page can do with some optimisation.
+The images on this page can do with some optimization.
 21.5 MB of images was loaded on the landing page.
 If you're looking for the right tool, [squoosh.app](https://squoosh.app/) is the way to go!
 Let's try it on the main image that appear above-the-fold:

 Original: 300kb
 ![](/images/uploads/sg-commerce-circleslife-image-original.webp)